Thame Remembers Private Benjamin Squires

 Benjamin Squires was born in Thame in 1897, one of the eight children of Herbert and Amelia Squires (nee Shurrock), living at 71 Park Street, Thame.
 Included in the eight are his brother Joseph, who was killed at Passchendaele in 1917, and brothers William and Albert who also served and survived the war.

-(Private, 22664), and after training embarked for France in October, joining the 4th Battalion.
-On 26th September 1916, he received gunshot wounds to the legs, arms & chest when in an attack at Lesboeufs, during the Battle of the Somme.
+In February 1915 Benjamin enlisted with the Grenadier Guards, and after training embarked for France in October, joining the 4th Battalion.
+On 26th September 1916, serving in 3 Company, he received gunshot wounds to both legs, left arm & chest when in an attack by the Guards Division at Lesboeufs, during the battle of the Somme.

 The Thame Remembers Cross was delivered to Arras Memorial, Pas de Calais, France